LituRout/PSLD/README.md

 All the experiments are issued in the form of pretty self-explanatory `python` codes.
 To execute each code, we provide shell scripts inside `stable-diffusion/run/` folder.

 ### Main Experiments
 Execute the following commands inside the `stable-diffusion` folder.
+We recommend tuning `gamma` and `omega` for better performance and for solving general (linear) inverse problems on various datasets.

 **Posterior Sampling using Stable Diffusion V-1.4**

 - `sh run/inverse.sh` for super-resolution task.
 - `sh run/inverse_rip.sh` for random inpainting task.
-- `sh run/inverse_gb.sh` for Gaussian deblur task
+- `sh run/inverse_gb.sh` for Gaussian deblur task.
 - `sh run/inverse_mb.sh` for motion deblur task.
 - `sh run/inverse_bip.sh` for box inpainting task.